raspberrypilearning/push-button-stop-motion/README.md

 - [GPIO diagram](images/picamera-gpio-setup.png)
 - (Optional) Final version of Python code [animation.py](code/animation.py)
     - Download to the home directory with `wget http://goo.gl/ZFsiyP -O animation.py --no-check-certificate`

-## Rendering options

-The rendering process is intensive and with many frames can take a long time on the Pi.
-You may wish to render the video on another computer using general video editing software such as Movie Maker on Windows, iMovie on Mac or `mencoder` on Linux.

-## Python 2 compatibility

-This worksheet works fine in both Python 2 and Python 3.
-Python 3 is recommended but if you require Python 2 for an extension of the worksheet, simply use the equivalent Python 2 packages when installing.
-See the [software installation](software.md) page.

 ## Licence